wh0/dump/README.md

-okay imagine you want to copy want to transfer a directory of text files to your server. you have access to the terminal there, so you can paste something in. easy, `tar -cz ... | base64`, copy, `base64 -d | tar -xz`, paste, ctrl+d.
+okay imagine you want to transfer a directory of text files to your server. you have access to the terminal there, so you can paste something in. easy, `tar -cz ... | base64`, copy, `base64 -d | tar -xz`, paste, ctrl+d.